Chandni-L5/pawsome-strolls/README.md

 Each card outlines the set-up of the sessions, the timing of the session and some information about what to expect.
 It also includes a price point in bold text and outlined to separate from the main body of text.

-The final two cards bullet point a number of locations where the service is available and also displays the offers and discounts.
+The final three cards bullet point a number of locations where the service is available, the benefits of a walk for a dog and also displays the offers and discounts.

-The locations card also contains a placeholder for a video where it can be controlled by pausing and playing and the audio from the video is muted when the page is loaded and must be un-muted manually.
+The benefits card also contains an AI video showcasing some fun clips of dogs being walked and playing and also includes a voiceover of the benefits of a walk for a dog.
+This is also summarised in the text content below the video.

 The whole section is responsive and the cards will shift depending on the screen size for ease of viewing.